Key takeaways:

 Veozah (fezolinetant) is a nonhormonal medication that’s FDA approved to treat vasomotor symptoms of menopause, such as hot flashes and night sweats.
 It’s generally well tolerated, but side effects are possible.

 Common Veozah side effects include stomach and back pain, trouble sleeping, and diarrhea.
-There’s also a chance Veozah may worsen hot flashes.
+Hot flashes can also be a side effect of Veozah.

 A rare but serious Veozah side effect is liver damage.
 You’ll need to go for routine blood tests while taking Veozah so your prescriber can watch for signs of this complication.

 Menopause is when menstruation stops because of decreasing hormone levels.
-These lower hormones can cause many symptoms.
+These lower hormone levels can cause many symptoms.
 Vasomotor symptoms (VMS), such as hot flashes and night sweats, are some of the most common.

 You can often manage VMS at home with lifestyle changes.
 If symptoms have become too bothersome, you may want to consider a prescription medication.
 A common first-choice option is hormone replacement therapy.
 But not everyone can or wants to take hormonal medications.

-Veozah (fezolinetant) was FDA approved in 2023 for the management of VMS.
+Veozah (fezolinetant) was FDA approved in 2023 for the management of VMS due to menopause.
 It’s a nonhormonal medication that was the first medication in its class to be approved for this use.

 If you’re going to take Veozah, you’ll want to know more about it.
 Side effects are a common concern when starting any medication.
 And knowing what Veozah side effects are possible can help you be more informed about it.

 Veozah is very well tolerated.
-In clinical trials, the most common side effects were reported by less than 5% of participants.
+In clinical trials, the most common side effects were reported by fewer than 5% of participants.
 Serious side effects were rare.

 Common Veozah side effects include: